prebid/Prebid.js/bidders.md

 ###Caveats

 Prebid.js sends separate key-value targeting for Amazon, because only the obfuscated price is returned.
 Please follow Amazon's instructions to setup line items and creatives in your ad server.

+ Just one `ad unit` is required for this bidder, unlike other bidders where you specify a configuration for each ad unit.

 ###Default bidder settings